 Composting is a wonderful way to add organic materials into your lawn.
 It is simple to do, also.
 To compost dry leaves, follow the steps below:

 - Use your mower to shred leaves, then pile them up in your yard or in a compost bin.
+This is what my friend over at Smyrna Plumbers does with his yard.

 - Add a nitrogen rich item, such as when your, food waste, or grass clippings, on top of the leaves.